ethack/tht/README.md

 Container image with a suite of tools useful for threat hunting.
 Download a pre-configured environment onto any system rather than struggling to install and configure everything yourself.

 ## Goals

 - Small - Keep download size under 500 MB.
 - Portable - Be able to load it up on a variety of systems.
 - Useful - Prune anything that doesn't get used.
-Provide guides and documentation on how to use the tools.
+- Documented - Provide guides and documentation on how to use the tools.

 ## Running